easypropertylistings/Easy-Property-Listings/README.md

 - New: Added support for 'status' in search shortcodes.
 - New: Support for conditional fields in extension settings.
 - New: Support for number type field for widget settings.
+- New: Edit Listing google maps error message added.
+- New: epl_get_property_meta_label helper function to get the meta value as label.
+- New: [listing_results] Shortcode to display listing search results in page builders and themes.
+This shortcode will load the search results loop.
+For use in Page Builders like Elementor, Divi, WP Bakery, Visual Composer.
+- Tweak: [listing_map] Shortcode Added width, height and zoom options and allowed usage on any page.
 - Tweak: Shortcode results message allow basic html.
 - Tweak: Shortcodes, make sure meta_query in arg is defined as array, prior to usage.
 - Tweak: Added accessibility labels to select elements.